 Vegans, vegetarians, and and omnivores alike dive into this Vegan 7-Layer Dip because each layer of flavor is delicious and there are seven of them!
 It’s ridiculously good!

-Mostly we make this dip for parties.
+I made this bean dip recipe vegan and it’s amazing!
+I love serving it for parties.
 But every now and then we’ll just make it to have here at home.
 And when we do?
 I dine on nothing but 7-Layer Dip for days.
 It’s heavenly.

 How to Make Vegan 7 Layer Dip

 As you can see from the recipe below, this is really more of a 8 or 10 layer dip, depending on how you want to define a layer.
 I think 7 just has a much nicer ring to it, so I’m going with that.

 This vegetarian 7 layer dip is relatively easy to make.
 Simply spread fat-free refried beans in the bottom of your serving dish and then top it with layers in this order: seasoned veggie crumbles, vegan sour cream, vegan cheese, guacamole, chopped tomatoes and more.

 Of course, if you’re like me and prefer things extra spicy, then be sure and have some hot sauce on the side!